 (left) Three motor planar XY air bearing stage with active yaw control and (right) motorized rotary air bearing stage.
 (Image: PI, PI miCos)

-A: It depends on the size of the bearing.
+A: As with stiffness, the load capacity increases with the size of the bearing.
 PI’s linear bearings can carry up to 750 kg and rotary bearings can carry up to 490 kg.
-The larger the bearing, the larger the stiffness and payload capacity.

 Q: Why types of environments can air bearings be used in?

 A: Generally clean, dry, and temperature controlled locations.
 However, PI has built machine tools that use flood coolant with air bearings.

 Q: Can you lock down an air bearing?

 A: Yes.
 Most bearing designs will lock down if the air supply is turned off.
 The locking behavior can be optimized with custom designs.
 Note: The bearing moves when it locks.